Cinema of Japan: Wartime movies

 Because of World War II and the weak economy, unemployment became widespread in Japan, and the cinema industry suffered.

-During this period, when Japan was expanding its Empire, the Japanese government saw cinema as a propaganda tool to show the glory and invincibility of the Empire of Japan.
+During this period, when Japan was expanding its empire, the Japanese government saw cinema as a propaganda tool to show the glory and invincibility of the Empire of Japan.
 Thus, many films from this period depict patriotic and militaristic themes.
-In 1942 Kajiro Yamamoto's film Hawai Mare oki kaisen or "The War at Sea from Hawaii to Malaya" portrayed the attack on Pearl Harbor; the film made use of special effects directed by Eiji Tsuburaya, including a miniature scale model of Pearl Harbor itself.
+In 1942, Kajiro Yamamoto's film The War at Sea from Hawaii to Malaya portrayed the attack on Pearl Harbor; the film made use of special effects directed by Eiji Tsuburaya, including a miniature scale model of Pearl Harbor itself.

+Kamishibai (紙芝居) or paper theater was a popular form of street entertainment, especially for the children.
+Kamishibai was often used to tell stories of Buddhist deities and the history of some Buddhist temples.
+In 1920 it started out as normal storytelling for the children, but in about 1932, it started to lean more to a militaristic viewpoint.

 Yoshiko Yamaguchi was a very popular actress.
 She rose to international stardom with 22 wartime movies.
 The Manchukuo Film Association let her use the Chinese name Li Xianglan so she could represent Chinese roles in Japanese propaganda movies.
 After the war she used her official Japanese name and starred in an additional 29 movies.
 She was elected as a member of the Japanese parliament in the 1970s and served for 18 years.

 Akira Kurosawa made his feature film debut with Sugata Sanshiro in 1943.

-American occupation and Post-war period

-In 1945, Japan was defeated in World War II, the rule of Japan by the SCAP (Supreme Commander for the Allied Powers) began.
-Movies produced in Japan were managed by GHQ's subordinate organization CIE (Civil Information Educational Section, 民間情報教育局).
-This management system lasted until 1952, and it was the first time in the Japanese movie world that management and control by a foreign institution was implemented.
-During the planning and scripting stages it was translated to English, only the movies approved by the CIE were produced.
-For example, Akira Kurosawa's “Akatsuki no Dassō” (1950) was originally a work depicting a Korean military comfort woman starring Yoshiko Yamaguchi, but with dozens of CIE censorship, it became an original work.
-The completed film was censored a second time by a CCD (Civil Censorship Detachment).
-The censorship was also carried out retroactively to past movie works.
-Japan was exposed to over a decade's worth of American animation that were banned under the war-time government.

-Furthermore, as part of the occupation policy, the issue of responsibility for war spread to the film industry, and when voices of banning war cooperators in movie production during the war began to be expressed, Nagamasa Kawakita, Kanichi Negishi, Shiro Kido in 1947, the person who was involved in such high-motion films was exiled.
-However, as in other genre pursuits, the position of responsibility for war has been dealt with vaguely in the film industry, and the above measures were lifted in 1950.

-The first movie released after the war was “Soyokaze” (そよかぜ) 1945 by Yasushi Sasaki, and the theme song “Ringo no Uta” by Michiko Namiki was a big hit.